markCwatson/BQ27Z561_FuelGaugeDriver/ReadMe.md

 # **For the BQ27Z561 Fuel Gauge**

-## The following module was developed for the BQ27Z561 fuel gauge by Texas Instruments.
+## The following module was developed for the BQ27Z561, a "fuel gauge" manufactured by Texas Instruments.

 <br>